-Because of the frequency of drought in South Texas, the following DCP has been developed.
+Even with three reservoirs, the City still faces drought conditions (<50% storage levels) 16% of the time.
+It is because of this frequency that the following DCP has been developed.
 This DCP adopts measures that will dramatically cut water consumption in order to conserve water supplies.